bugzmanov/nes_ebook/src/chapter_8.md

 Implementing vertical scroll is similar, we would reuse the same `render_name_table` helper function without changes.
 Just need to figure out proper *addressing*, *shifts*, and *view_port* parameters.

-The fully defined code for scrolling can be found [here]
+The fully defined code for scrolling can be found [here](https://github.com/bugzmanov/nes_ebook/tree/master/code/ch8)

-Support for scrolling means that now we can play platformers like Super Mario Bros and Ice Climber.
+Support for scrolling means that now we can play old platformers like Super Mario Bros and Ice Climber.

 The final missing piece is APU.